 Follow these Tips to Cut Calories This Holiday Season

-In an attempt to combat those negative consequences, here are 6 quick and easy tips to beat the temptations of over-indulging on holiday treats and dishes:
+In an attempt to combat negative consequences, here are 6 quick tips for reducing the temptation to binge on holiday cuisine:

-- Do enjoy what you eat.
-Dish up whatever you are genuinely curious about tasting and/or decided is worthy of your taste buds, regardless of their calorie content.
-Do not tell yourself you cannot have something because it’s too high in calories, fat, etc.—this will only make you want it more!
-Next, refer to #3.
+- Enjoy what you eat.
+Dish up whatever you are genuinely curious about tasting and have decided is worthy of your taste buds, regardless of their calorie content.
+Do not tell yourself you cannot have something because it’s too high in calories, fat, etc.—these strict boundaries will only make you want it more!

-- Avoid the high calorie foods until you have eaten the nutrient-dense portions of the meal.
-First, try the vegetables, lean meats (like turkey), and whole grains to start filling the stomach with fibers, vitamins, minerals, and protein.
-Then move on to the pastas, potato casseroles, brownies, etc. The idea here is avoiding the higher-calorie foods with little protein and/or fiber until you have eaten the other nutritious foods.
+- Choose nutrient-dense foods first.
+Start with trying the vegetables, lean meats (like turkey) and whole grains in an effort to fill the stomach with fibers, vitamins, minerals and protein.
+Then, move on to the starchy pastas, potato casseroles and brownies, as desired.
 In this way, theoretically, fewer calories will be consumed.

-- Do stop and think.
-Consider, “is this really something I will regret if I do not try it?
-Or am I just eating it because it’s there?”
-Asking questions like this will prevent overeating and instead promote a sense of truly savoring the food you have chosen.
+- Stop and think.
+Consider, “Is this something I will regret if I do not try it, or am I just eating it because it’s present?”
+Asking questions like this allow you to better savor chosen foods and may prevent overeating.

-- Do remember that there will always be another opportunity to eat something sweet.
+- Remember that there will always be another opportunity.
 It is easy to eat a treat when you think you will never get to try it again.
-However, this is simply a lie.
-Trust me, you will have another opportunity to eat pumpkin pie, Halloween candy, or candy canes.
-As a matter of fact, you will probably see some leftover desserts when everyone returns to work and is trying to get rid of them!
+However, you likely will have another opportunity to eat pumpkin pie, Halloween candy or candy canes.
+As a matter of fact, similar shared leftovers may be available at work when you return.

-- Do try to work in a little bit of physical activity during the holiday season.
-Something as simple as a walk outside or body-weight exercises at home will boost your energy and potentially release endorphins for that ‘feel good’ sensation.
+- Move more prior to the holiday meal.
+Something as simple as a walk outside or body-weight exercises at home will boost your energy and potentially release endorphins for that ‘feel good’ sensation prior to celebration.

 Put Your Health First

-In summary: savor your food by eating slowly and choosing carefully, savor your family and friends, and take advantage of the extra time to be physically active.
+In summary: savor your food by eating slowly and choosing carefully, do not create too strict of boundaries, savor time with loved ones and take advantage of extra energy provided by nutrients and movement!